fabiangunzinger/causal-inference-notes/chapters/notes_on_athey2017econometrics.md

 $$

-- We can only ever observe one potential outcomes, which means that drawing inferences about the causal effect is impossible without additional assumptions.
+- We can only ever observe one potential outcomes, which means that drawing inferences about the causal effect is impossible without additional assumptions. @holland1986statistics called this the fundamental problem of causal inference.

 // I'm here: read holland1986statistics and integrate

 - In the context of all $N$ units, we have an N-vector $\mathbf{W}$ of assignments, with typical element $W_i$.